Jurassic001/AVR-2024/VMC/README.md

 ```bash
 ./start.py build -a
 ```
-Note the `-a` option, this means that all modules will be built.
+Note the `-a` option, this means that all modules will be built

 <br/>